akambarov/flashyq/README.md

 ## Running FlashyQ locally

-Before running FlashyQ locally, ensure you have `Node.js` and `npm` installed on your system.
+Before running FlashyQ, ensure you have `Node.js` and `npm` installed on your system.

 Then, start FlashyQ with: